K-G-Witt/TAAPS/README.md

 Linkage was conducted via the Australian Institute of Health and Welfare (AIHW) using the National Linkage Map, with clerical review to ensure high-quality matching.

-The full entity relationship diagram (ERD) for the TAAPS Project is available within this repo.
-See TAAPS_EntityRelationshipDiagram.pdf.
+The full entity relationship diagram (ERD) for the TAAPS Project is available within this repo (see TAAPS_EntityRelationshipDiagram.pdf).

 ### Packages:
-#### Research Question 1:
+#### Research Question 1: Patterns of health services use in the year prior to, during, and following an episode of self-harm.
 Pattern mining of health care contacts in the year prior to, during, and up to one year following an episode of non-fatal self-harm resulting in presentation to the emergency department was undertaken in R for Windows.
 In addition to base R, the following packages were used:

 * [cmprsk](https://www.rdocumentation.org/packages/cmprsk/versions/2.2-11)